cosmicanant/recursive-diff/README.md

 var ob3 = diff.applyDiff(ob1, delta);//expect ob3 is deep equal to ob2

 ```
-**Browser**: Include recursive-diff.js into your html file using script tag and then you can access recursive-diff api  as given below.
+**Browser**: Include recursive-diff library into your html file using script tag and then you can access recursive-diff api  as given below.

 ```
 <script type="text" src="index.js"/>